7sDream/geko/README.md

 ## TODO

-- Add `Clean` API
-- reconsider method receiver, by Value or by Pointer
+- Do we really need escapeHTML?
+- More comments on json.go, try remove reflect?
 - Tests, especially for `null/nill`
-- More comments on json.go, try remove reflect?

 ## LICENSE